ccmywish/chlog/README.md

 # chlog

-Easily maintain the changelog on the cli.
+Easily maintain Changelog on the cli.